Polymorphism via dispatch¶

 'num-legs 4

-'walk (λ (super self num-steps)
+'walk (λ (klass self num-steps)

-(setprop! self 'steps-walked
+(putprop! self 'steps-walked

 So what new capability does doing this give us?
-Within a method, we can now delegate a part of the functionality to the “super” if we wish.
+Within a method, we can now delegate a part of the functionality to the “prototype” if we wish.
 For example, if we want to make a custom “walk” method for the cat that depends on whether it is tired, we can do this -

-(setprop! cat 'tired #t)
+(putprop! cat 'tired #t)

-(setprop! cat 'walk
+(putprop! cat 'walk

 (λ (klass self num-steps)